The Applicant

 You "We send what we have.
 We don't manufacture documentation we don't have."

 Your response addresses the 14 postings.
-Senior Deputy Director Alvarez's office writes back: "Your response is silent on the Pay Data Report disparity finding and on the bona fide factor documentation requested in our original correspondence.
+Senior Deputy Director Alvarez's office writes back: "Your response is silent on the bona fide factor documentation requested in our original correspondence.
 Please advise within ten days whether Cascade Logistics intends to provide this documentation, or whether we should proceed under our independent investigative authority."

 +1 Compliance